aframevr/aframe/docs/introduction/installation.md

 ### Other Code Editors

-Below are a couple A-Frame starter kits on other browser-based code editors.
+Below are a couple of A-Frame starter kits on other browser-based code editors.
 Both support remixing or forking:

 - [Mozilla Thimble &mdash; A-Frame](https://thimble.mozilla.org/en-US/user/ngokevin/864056)